HongW2019/OAP-spark2.4.3/docs/OAP-User-Guide.md

 > spark.sql("create oindex index1 on oap_test (a)")
 > spark.sql("show oindex from oap_test").show()
 ```
-when your Spark shell shows the same as below picture, it means you have run Spark with OAP successfully.
+When your Spark shell shows the same as below picture, it means you have run Spark with OAP successfully.

 ![Spark_shell_running_results](https://github.com/HongW2019/OAP-spark2.4.3/blob/master/docs/image/spark_shell_oap.png)

-## YARN Cluster and Spark Standalone Mode
+## Configurations for YARN Cluster and Spark Standalone Mode
-### YARN Cluster mode
+### YARN Cluster Mode
-There are two deploy modes that can be used to launch Spark applications on YARN, `client` and `cluster` mode. if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use `cluster` mode to minimize network latency between the drivers and the executors.
+There are two deploy modes that can be used to launch Spark applications on YARN, ***client*** and ***cluster*** mode. if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use ***cluster*** mode to minimize network latency between the drivers and the executors.
 Launching Applications with spark-submit can support different deploy modes that Spark supports, so you can run spark-submit to use YARN cluster mode.
 #### Configurations on Spark with OAP on YARN Cluster Mode
-Before run spark-submit, you should add OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`
+Before run `spark-submit`, you should add below OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`
 ```
 spark.master                      yarn
 spark.deploy-mode                 cluster
 spark.sql.extensions              org.apache.spark.sql.OapExtensions
-spark.files                       /opt/oap/jars/oap-0.6-with-spark-2.3.2.jar          # absolute path
+spark.files                       /home/oap/jars/oap-0.6-with-spark-2.3.2.jar        # absolute path
 spark.executor.extraClassPath     ./oap-0.6-with-spark-2.3.2.jar                     # relative path
 spark.driver.extraClassPath       ./oap-0.6-with-spark-2.3.2.jar                     # relative path
 ```
-then you can run spark-submit with YARN cluster mode
+Then you can run `spark-submit` with YARN cluster mode
 ```
-.$SPARK_HOME/bin/spark-submit \
+. $SPARK_HOME/bin/spark-submit \
   --master yarn \
   --deploy-mode cluster \
   ...
 ```
-### Spark Standalone mode
+### Spark Standalone Mode
 In addition to running on the YARN cluster managers, Spark also provides a simple standalone deploy mode.
 If install `Spark Standalone mode`, you simply place a compiled version of Spark and OAP on each node on the cluster.
 ```
 spark.sql.extensions               org.apache.spark.sql.OapExtensions
-spark.executor.extraClassPath      /opt/oap/jars/oap-0.6-with-spark-2.3.2.jar    # absolute path
+spark.executor.extraClassPath      /home/oap/jars/oap-0.6-with-spark-2.3.2.jar      # absolute path
-spark.driver.extraClassPath        /opt/oap/jars/oap-0.6-with-spark-2.3.2.jar    # absolute path
+spark.driver.extraClassPath        /home/oap/jars/oap-0.6-with-spark-2.3.2.jar      # absolute path
 ```

 ## Working with OAP Index

-### Use Index with OAP on Spark
-You can use SQL DDL(create/drop/refresh/check/show index) to use OAP index functionality, run Spark with the following example to try OAP index function with Spark shell.
+You can use SQL DDL(create/drop/refresh/check/show index) to try OAP index function, run Spark with the following example to try OAP index function with Spark shell.
 ```
 . $SPARK_HOME/bin/spark-shell
 ```
+### Index Creation
-Then create a table on corresponding HDFS data path, here take our data path ```hdfs:///user/oap/```for example.
+Step 1.
+Use `CREATE` to create a table with `parquet` file format on corresponding HDFS data path `hdfs:///user/oap/`.
 ```
 > spark.sql(s"""CREATE TABLE oap_test (a INT, b STRING)
        USING parquet
        OPTIONS (path 'hdfs:///user/oap/')""".stripMargin)
 ```
-Next you write data into table oap_test.
+Step 2.
+Insert data into table `oap_test`.
 ```
 > val data = (1 to 30000).map { i => (i, s"this is test $i") }.toDF().createOrReplaceTempView("t")
 > spark.sql("insert overwrite table oap_test select * from t")
 ```
-Next Create index with OAP Index on oap_test
+Step 3.
+Create index with OAP on `oap_test`
 ```
 > spark.sql("create oindex index1 on oap_test (a)")
 > spark.sql("show oindex from oap_test").show()
 ```
-Use OAP Index
+### Use OAP Index
 ```
 > spark.sql("SELECT * FROM oap_test WHERE a = 1").show()
 ```
-Drop index
+### Drop index
 ```
 > spark.sql("drop oindex index1 on oap_test")
 ```